TheThingILearn/SDK-Emulator/README.md

 # SDK-Emulator
-script for the sdk manager for linux that make it easier to setup sdk manger on your computer and to install and run android emulators.
+script for the sdk manager for linux that make it easier to setup sdk manger on your computer and to run android emulators.

 ## Getting Started
 After you went over all the steps you can create and define your emulator. for example the name, the api-level of the